-ENTREPRENEURSHIP AND MARKETING 9 MADEM09
+ENTREPRENEURSHIP AND MARKETING 9 (MADEM09)

-Entrepreneurship and Marketing 9 is an introductory Business course that will introduce students to the areas of finance, accounting, marketing, business management, and entrepreneurship.
+This is an introductory Business course that will introduce students to the areas of finance, accounting, marketing, business management, and entrepreneurship.
 You will learn to use your computer as a communication and design tool.
-Activities will be practical and hands-on with students having the opportunity to create products by using a button press, vinyl cutter, t-shirt press and sublimation printer.
+Activities will be practical and hands-on with students having the opportunity to create products by using a button press, vinyl cutter, t-shirt press, mug press, and sublimation printer.
 This course will help get the most out of a computer to produce high quality reports, essays, business letters, and school projects.
 The skills acquired will be very useful in both personal and business applications.

-ENTREPRENEURSHIP AND MARKETING 10 MADEM10
+ENTREPRENEURSHIP AND MARKETING 10 (MADEM10)